Hemlock Society Of Florida, Inc. – A History

 1998: Hemlock USA started the Caring Friends Program.
 All over the United States trained volunteers counseled terminally ill people on how to hasten death, if that was their wish.

 2000: PRO-FL officially changed its name to the Hemlock Society of Florida, Inc. Everything else about it (tax designation, membership dues) remained the same.
-Simultaneously, the (existing) Hemlock Society of Florida became the Hemlock Foundation of Florida, Inc., a 501(c)(3) corporation dedicated to charitable and educational purposes and funded by members’ tax-deductible donations instead of dues.
-Both these corporations have since comprised the Florida state chapters and remain so for our independent organization today.
+Simultaneously, the Hemlock Foundation of Florida, Inc. was formed as a 501(c)(3) corporation dedicated to charitable and educational purposes and funded by tax-deductible donations.
+Both these corporations have since comprised the Florida organizations and remain so for our independent organization today.

 2004: New leadership at the national level disliked the name “Hemlock” so they began a search for a new name.
 After extensive deliberation and research, the national office became End-of-Life Choices.
 State chapters were urged to do likewise.
 We became End-of-Life Choices Florida.

 2005: In January, End-of-Life Choices (“National”) merged with the Oregon-based organization, Compassion in Dying.
-This merger eventually culminated in Compassion & Choices (C&C), which now occupies the former Denver office of Hemlock USA.
+This merger eventually culminated as Compassion & Choices (C&C), which now occupies the former Denver office of Hemlock USA.

-Some chapters changed their names again to Compassion and Choices New York etc. Other chapters closed, became dormant, remained End-of- Life Choices, or in several cases, retained the original Hemlock name.
+Some state chapters changed their names again to Compassion and Choices New York etc. Other chapters closed, became dormant, remained End-of-Life Choices, or in several cases, retained the original Hemlock name.
 The Florida organization decided not to sign on as an affiliate of Compassion & Choices and changed its name back to the Hemlock Society of Florida.
-The Hemlock Society of Florida set out to remain an independent right-to-die organization
+The Hemlock Society of Florida set out to remain an independent right-to-die organization.

 Several former Hemlock national board members formed a new national group named Final Exit Network.
-The main thrust of this organization is to counsel terminally ill individuals who wish to self-deliver.
+The main thrust of this organization is to counsel mentally competent, terminally ill individuals who wish to self-deliver.

 2006: January: The Hemlock Society of Florida Inc. continues as an independent advocate for dignity and freedom of choice at the end of life.
 The Hemlock Society of San Diego and Hemlock of Illinois also continue as local chapters and retain the Hemlock name.

-2010: February: Ben Wilcox is hired as the Executive Director of the Hemlock Society of Florida, the first paid staff for the organization.
-Wilcox is working with the Hemlock Society of Florida state board to redesign Hemlock’s website, increase its membership and fundraising and raise its visibility as a longtime principled and respected advocate for the right-to-die with dignity.
-He is also developing legislation to be introduced in the Florida legislature to give Floridians the choice to hasten their own death under appropriate medical circumstances.
+2010: The Hemlock Society of Florida hired an executive director, the first paid staff for the organization.
+The executive director worked with the Hemlock Society of Florida state board to redesign Hemlock’s website, increase its membership and fundraising and raise its visibility as a longtime principled and respected advocate for the right-to-die with dignity.
+The executive director resigned and was not replaced.